10 Montessori books about birds

 Plenty of helpful tips to attract more birds to your garden.

 This book is packed with facts about brilliant birds and their homes.
 With four pages of wildlife stickers, you can stick the ducks into the pond, fill the sky with swallows, add nests to the treetops, and much, much more.
-From oystercatchers wading in the estuary to woodpeckers nesting in the woods, this is an excellent introduction to all types of birds for the very young.

-My first book of birds:
+My first book of birds

-A beautifully illustrated book for young children, packed with information and fun facts – everything you need to know to help you learn about and identify birds.
 With key facts about size, habitat, diet and population, there are detailed descriptions of each bird and tips to help you spot them in your own park or garden.
-There is even a special, "Did you know?" section on each bird, which all young ornithologists will love!

 Plenty of activities to try with your child to instill a love of birds, attract them and protect them!

-Listen to the birds:
+List to the birds

 A lovely board book perfect for an older baby, young toddler.
 It was my son's favourite!